Infinite dSprites for Disentangled Continual Learning: Separating Memory Edits from Generalization: Methods

-\paragraph{Discussion} The disentangled learning approach has a number of advantages.
+The disentangled learning approach has a number of advantages.
 First, by learning transformations instead of class boundaries, we reformulate a challenging class-incremental classification scenario as a domain-incremental \gls{fov} regression learning problem \citep{gido2022three}.
 Since the transformations affect every class in the same way, they are easier to learn in a continual setting.
 We show that this approach is not only less prone to forgetting but exhibits significant forward and backward transfer.
 In other words, the knowledge about regressing \glspl{fov} is efficiently accumulated over time.
 Second, the exemplar buffer is a fully explainable representation of memory that can be explicitly edited: we can easily add a new class or completely erase a class from memory by removing its exemplar.
-Finally, we show experimentally that our method generalises instantly to new shapes with just a single exemplar and works reliably in an open-set classification scenario. \Cref{fig:fig2} illustrates the stages of the classification mechanism: five input images, their corresponding normalization network outputs, and closest exemplars from the buffer.
+Finally, we show experimentally that our method generalises instantly to new shapes with just a single exemplar and works reliably in an open-set classification scenario.